MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 the introduction of a forced delay, so that the end-to-end time from requesting the ingestion of data until it's ready for query is larger.

-To allow control of this trade-off, one may use the [`IngestionBatching`](batching-policy.md) policy.
+To allow control of this trade-off, use the [`IngestionBatching`](batching-policy.md) policy.
-This policy gets applied to queued ingestion only, and provides the maximum forced delay to allow when batching small blobs together.
+This policy is applied to queued ingestion only, and provides the maximum forced delay to allow when batching small blobs together.

 ## Details